jsavino26/Challenge-7-Readme/README.md

   ## Description
-  This product is a program that generates a README file
+  This command-line application dynamically generates a professional README.md file from a user's input using the Inquirer package

   ## Table of Contents
   - [Installation](#installation)